 FREEMIUM. iOS & Android.
 This used to be my absolute favorite radar, bar none, when it was Intellicast, before being bought out by—you guessed it—The Weather Channel, and combined with Weather Underground (another site they ruined—seeing a trend here?).

-FREE. iOS & Android.
-A free, powerful yet easy-to-use weather station right on your device.
-Real-time animated weather radar images on an interactive map, enhanced with severe weather warnings.
+FREEMIUM. iOS & Android.
+In its original incarnation, this was a delightfully powerful, yet easy-to-use weather station right on your phone or tablet.
+Now, however, I find it visually overstimulating, with much of the truly useful data behind the paywall.
+You may, however, find it to your liking.
+You get real-time animated weather radar images on an interactive map, enhanced with severe weather warnings.
 Prevents bad weather from taking you by surprise.
 Accurate real-time weather conditions with detailed information about:

 - Current and “Feels Like” temperature